Semiparametric bivariate extreme-value copulas: Method

-Figure~\ref{fig:computation-graph} shows the full computation graph of the estimation process.
-Interestingly, gradients can be computed from the top penalized log-likelihood all the way down the parameter vector using backpropagation.
-For that matter, we recommend using the \texttt{autograd} package~\cite{Maclaurin2015}, capable of performing automatic differentiation on native Python operations.
+\thref{alg:estimate-W} and \thref{alg:h-from-a} use discretization to approximate functions and integrals.
+The finer-grained the discretization steps, the lower the error and the higher the computation time.
+A trade-off between those dimensions is needed.
+On the other hand, knowing $W_{\bm{\theta}}'(0^+) = -\infty$ and $W_{\bm{\theta}}''(0^+) = \infty$, we recommend choosing the grid in \thref{alg:estimate-W} so that points accumulate near zero, making the linear interpolation more effective.
+Chebyshev nodes are a standard option.

-In order to adapt the estimation process to the particular hypotheses of our method, we propose to change the copula variable ordering whenever a steep slope is likely to appear for $W_{\bm{\theta}}$ near $0$, which coincides with the minimium of $A_{\bm{\theta}}$ being placed at $t < 0.5$.
-This situation can heuristically be assessed by calculating the mode of the pdf $h$, as suggested in~\cite{Eschenburg2013}.
-If the mode is placed at $t < 0.5$, then the minimum of the Pickands function is \textit{likely} to be placed at $t < 0.5$.
+To facilitate \gls{sbevc}'s estimation process, we propose to change the copula variable ordering whenever a steep slope is likely to appear for $W_{\bm{\theta}}$ near zero, which coincides with the minimum of $A_{\bm{\theta}}$ being placed at $t < 0.5$.
+We can heuristically assess this situation by calculating the mode of the \gls{pdf} $h$, as suggested in~\cite{Eschenburg2013}.
+If the mode appears at $t < 0.5$, the \gls{pf}'s minimum will \textit{likely} be placed at $t < 0.5$.
 We support the hypothesis of~\cite{Eschenburg2013} based on our own experience.
-Therefore, whenever the mode is placed at $t < 0.5$, we recommend changing the variable ordering before estimating and then flip the resulting Pickands function $A$ as $\tilde{A}(t) = A(1 - t)$.
+Therefore, whenever the mode peaks at $t < 0.5$, we recommend changing the variable ordering before estimating and then flipping the resulting \gls{pf} $A$ as $\tilde{A}(t) = A(1 - t)$.